pmc0707/Hack-viz_Hackthon/README.md

-🧠 Attention Problem
+🧠 Attention Problem:

 Attention Problem is a React application that utilizes @tensorflow-models/face-detection to track user attention based on facial detection.
 This project leverages TypeScript for type safety and lucide-react for modern UI icons.

-🚀 Features
+🚀 Features:
 🎭 Face Detection – Detects and tracks user faces in real time.

 👀 Attention Tracking – Monitors user attention using AI-powered face detection.